Central African Republic - C.A.R.

 Despite massive natural wealth that should provide a comfortable standard of living for its 4.3 million inhabitants, the CAR continues to struggle with extreme poverty, malnutrition, rampant banditry and several festering insurgencies.
 Periodic skirmishes persist over water and grazing rights among related pastoral populations along the border with southern Sudan.
 Factional fighting between the government and its opponents remains a hindrance to revitalization.
 The Central African Republic is one of the world's least developed nations, and despite an on-going peace process and the presence of a democratically-elected government in the capital, Bangui, rebels are still active in large portions of the country's northern and eastern provinces.

-Governance in the Central African Republic (CAR) is extremely weak due to numerous political upheavals dating back to the 1980s.
+Governance in the Central African Republic (CAR) was extremely weak due to numerous political upheavals dating back to the 1980s.
 Instability endures as a result of the presence of multiple insurgent groups, bands of highway robbers active throughout the north, an extremely weak and often ineffective military, and limited state presence outside of Bangui.
 While the CAR Government has shown improvement in its financial management, it remains deeply underfunded and relies heavily on donor support.

 The international community and the government of the Central African Republic (CARG) had attached much importance to Disarmament, Demobilization, and Reintegration (DDR) as the solution to the Central African Republic's (CAR) long running conflict.
 This would appear logical - disarm the rebels and reintegrate them back in to a peaceful society.
 This process, promoted by the United Nations (UN) in the Central African Republic (CAR) was beset by problems such as the slow roll out of the program, mismanagement of funds by the government (CARG) and difficulty raising funds from the international community.
 Despite an agreement reached in April 2009 that produced a list of rebels to be disarmed and the acceptance by the CARG to use money granted by the Economic Community of Central African States (CEMAC) for DDR for its expressed purpose, observers placed too much faith in the process as a solution to the CAR's ills.